 This close-to-home archipelago is our top pick for autumn travel this year as its 408 miles of shoreline are easy to access and are a foodie and wildlife lover’s hotspot.
 How will you choose to small ship cruise the San Juan Islands?

 The San Juan Islands are located just off Washington State’s coast north of Seattle and east of Victoria, British Columbia.
 Sailing among the 172 named islands of the San Juans, expect to meet pods of orcas feasting on salmon, playful seals and sea lions lounging on rocky islets, black bear and deer flourishing in deep evergreen forests, as well as royalty atop the trees, as the region hosts the highest concentration of bald eagles in the Lower 48.
 The San Juans are also dubbed the “Gourmet Archipelago” with culinary festivals, four shellfish farms, three vineyards, one brewery, one cidery/distillery and seven tasting rooms featuring local and regional wines, micro beers and locally distilled spirits.

-Below we detail five San Juan Island cruises available aboard a variety of small expedition ships.
+Below we detail four San Juan Island cruises available aboard a variety of small expedition ships.
 Read on, or simply contact us; our Adventure Specialists are standing by to give you a personalized travel recommendation.